 4 MIN READ

-Fred talks about interviewing soccer players about their objectives.
+Fred tells a story about interviewing soccer players and questioning them about their objectives.

-Initially, it seems like these roles on the team are focused on diametrically opposed things.
+Initially, it seems like these players are focused on diametrically opposed objectives.
 Their task, their position on the field, their skills and strengths are all very different.

 This macro-phenomenon also applies to individuals within a department.
 Individuals may see their function as a competition with others, rather than a holistic vision of winning together.